chrispalmo/ii-scraper/readme.md

 #### About

-ii-scraper-2 is a python script built for members of https://www.intelligentinvestor.com.au/ that extracts, summarizes and analyzes investment recommendations, saving output as an excel ".xlsx" file.
+ii-scraper is a python script built for members of https://www.intelligentinvestor.com.au/ that extracts, summarizes and analyzes investment recommendations, saving output as an excel ".xlsx" file.

 #### Readme